-Airbond set out in 2013 to take a fresh look at the 101 and 105, to see whether improvements could be made to the class-leading products.
+Airbond set out to take a fresh look at the 101 and 105, to see whether improvements could be made to the class-leading products.
 We have succeeded:

-- The splicer has a completely new and simplified method of operation patents are pending for this splicing principle. - The splicing unit is not exposed at all to everyday wear-and-tear the unit itself is completely enclosed within a stout ABS outer shell; an accident in service, which might have rendered existing splicers useless, now will merely entail the replacement of the inexpensive outer case. - The splicing unit has been constructed without screws; when maintenance is needed, the unit can be dismantled merely by pressing out two pins; the whole thing can be dismantled and reassembled in about two minutes. - The closure pad has been radically simplified; instead of the traditional pneumatic / mechanical actuation, the pad simply pivots on a lever arm, and adjusts automatically to fit the chamber. - The new splicer is two-thirds of the weight of its predecessor. - The new splicer is designed for right-handed or left-handed operation the chamber can be reversed without using specialised tools. - The trigger design has been made to be more operator-friendly. - The splicer has improved balance, and feels easier to handle.
+- The splicer has a completely new and simplified method of operation patents are pending for this splicing principle. - The splicing unit is not exposed at all to everyday wear-and-tear the unit itself is completely enclosed within a stout ABS outer shell; an accident in service, which might have rendered existing splicers useless, now will merely entail the replacement of the inexpensive outer case. - The splicing unit has been constructed without screws; when maintenance is needed, the unit can be dismantled merely by pressing out two pins; the whole thing can be dismantled and reassembled in about two minutes. - The closure pad has been radically simplified; instead of the traditional pneumatic / mechanical actuation, the pad simply pivots on a lever arm, and adjusts automatically to fit the chamber. - The new splicer is two-thirds of the weight of its predecessor. - The new splicer is designed for right-handed or left-handed operation the chamber can be reversed without using specialised tools. - The trigger design has been made to be more operator-friendly. - The trigger can be used either facing toward the operator (pressed with the thumb as with the old Models 101 and 105) - Or the trigger can be used either facing away from the operator (pressed with the four free fingers) - The splicer has improved balance, and feels easier to handle.

-Quite simply, the 601 sets a new standard as an effective and user-friendly tool for making splices in carpet yarns.
+Quite simply, the 602 sets a new standard as an effective and user-friendly tool for making splices in carpet yarns.